-Note: To defibrillate and stop noninvasive pacing, press ENERGY SELECT and charge the defibrillator.
-Pacing automatically stops when charging is initiated.
+Note: To defibrillate and stop noninvasive pacing, press ENERGY SELECT or charge the defibrillator.
+Pacing automatically stops.
 Proceed with defibrillation.

 If the monitor detects ECG leads off during pacing, pacing continues at a fixed rate until the ECG lead is reattached.
 During fixed-rate pacing, the pacemaker delivers pulses at the set pace rate regardless of any intrinsic beats that the patient may have.
 The monitor continues to display the pacing rate (ppm) and the current (mA).
 To reestablish demand pacing, reattach the ECG lead.